cya-technology/cya-technology.github.io/index.md

 # Claudia Yassu Arrunategui

-## Cybersecurity Professional
+## Business Systems & Technology Professional

-Welcome to my cybersecurity portfolio.
+Welcome to my professional technology portfolio.

-Building on 10+ years of business systems implementation experience, I have developed hands-on skills in:
+With over 10 years of experience working with business systems and enterprise technology, I have developed a strong foundation in understanding how technology supports business operations.
+My experience and ongoing education span business systems, ERP, data and reporting, cybersecurity, and emerging technologies.

+I am particularly interested in the intersection of business and technology—analyzing how systems, processes, data, and security work together to support effective and efficient organizations.

+Professional & Technical Areas:
+- Business systems and enterprise applications
+- ERP systems and business process support
+- Business systems analysis and requirements
+- Data, SQL, reporting, and analytics
+- Enterprise technology and system integration
+- Cybersecurity and security operations
 - Blue team cyber defense and system hardening
-- Windows and Linux security administration
+- Windows and Linux administration
 - Network security and firewall configuration
-- Security Onion monitoring and log analysis
+- Security monitoring and log analysis
-- Ethical hacking and vulnerability assessment
+- Vulnerability assessment and remediation
 - Network reconnaissance using Nmap
-- Web application testing with Burp Suite
+- Web application security testing with Burp Suite
-- Security testing with Metasploit Framework
+- Security testing with the Metasploit Framework
-- Palo Alto firewall administration
-- Linux scripting and application development
+- Linux scripting and automation
-- Python scripting fundamentals
+- Python fundamentals and scripting
+- Artificial intelligence and emerging technologies

+## About This Portfolio

+This repository contains a collection of professional projects, technical labs, coursework, and hands-on learning experiences across cybersecurity, business systems, data, enterprise technology, and other areas of technology.

+My goal is to continue expanding my understanding of enterprise technology while building on my experience with business systems and exploring how data, security, automation, and emerging technologies can support modern organizations.

 ### Certifications
 - CompTIA Network+
 - CompTIA Security+
+- Microsoft Certified: Azure AI Fundamentals (In Progress)

 ### Independent Projects